johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

     - If the subject learned that the subject did **not** have a pulse, this would be **sufficient** to reject him as a candidate.
     - Alternatively, the belief that he probably has a pulse is **necessary** for the belief that he might be a good candidate.

+## The Value of Bayesian Argumentation: Hypotheticals

 As everyone knows, a Bayesian rational agent updates their beliefs when they acquire new information.
-An argument that is not informative to the agent therefore can't be persuasive.
-But a Bayesian model allows us to calculate what an agent **would** believe if they had different information (e.g. if they thought that the candidate *didn't* have a pulse).
-This simple insight cracks open a number of ways of measuring argument **strength** other than just persuasiveness.
-In the essays on
-[Relevance and Corelevance](/relevance-and-corelevance) and [Necessity and Sufficiency](/necessity-and-sufficiency) we will define these measures and see how they all relate mathematically to the informativeness of the argument.
+An argument that is not informative therefore can't be persuasive.

+But even when an argument is not persuasive, a Bayesian model tells us what an agent **would** believe if they accepted or rejected the information in the argument (e.g. if they thought that the candidate *didn't* have a pulse).
+This simple insight cracks open a number of ways of measuring argument strength other than just persuasiveness.
+In the essays on [Relevance and Corelevance](/relevance-and-corelevance) and [Necessity and Sufficiency](/necessity-and-sufficiency) I will define these measures and see how they all relate mathematically to the informativeness of the argument.

 The Bayesian model of argumentation also allows us to take into account the reliability of the arguer themselves.
 A Bayesian rational agent will only update their beliefs if they believe the information given them.
-So for an argument to be informative it must not just be **new information**, it must also be believable.
+So for an argument to be informative it must not just be new information, it must also be *believable*.
 This perspective shows us when what looks like an *ad hominim* fallacy may somteimes be perfectly rational[^3].
 These ideas are discussed in the essays on [informativeness and persuasiveness](/informativeness-and-persuasiveness).

+Like all models, the Bayesian model of subjective belief is an incomplete description of the human mind.
+But it is clearly defined.
+Building clear terminology on top of a clear model helps clarify our thinking, facilitate discussion, and sharpen our intuition about what argument actually is.

+There is a lot of recent academic work on Bayesian argumentation[^1][^2].
+These essay are intended not as an overview of current theory, but as a useful set of definitions and formulas for practitioners: specifically software engineers building practical applications of argumentation for AI, argument mapping systems, or in our particular case, design of [social protocols](https://social-protocols.org).
+Our goal is to provide a useful and clear vocabulary, with common-sense but precise definitions for common concepts related to argument strength.
+This can hopefully help clarify discussion among collaborators and prove useful in documentation and code.

 ## Introductory Example 2